 In order to help congregations learn about and raise interest in General Assembly (GA), we have assembled these materials to download, copy, or print for further distribution.
 Please let us know (email@example.com) if there are other materials we can help you find.

 General Assembly is the annual meeting of our Unitarian Universalist Association.
 Attendees worship, witness, learn, connect, and make policy for the Association through democratic process.
 Anyone may attend; congregations must certify annually to send voting delegates.
-The 2014 General Assembly will be June 25-29 in Providence, RI.
-Most General Assembly events will be held in the Rhode Island Convention Center.
+The 2015 General Assembly will be June 24-28 in Portland, OR.
+Most General Assembly events will be held in the Oregon Convention Center.

 TIF files are not intended for web viewing—they are good for graphics editors.
 Right-click on the links to get an option like "Save As...." and download the file to your hard drive.
 The TIF files can be inserted into almost any publishing software, like Microsoft Word.

 This work is made possible by the generosity of individual donors and congregations.

 Please consider making a donation today.